jordandouglas/BeastMap/README.md

-## Setting up the gamma-length midpoint tree prior using BEAUti
+## Setting up a gamma-length midpoint tree prior using BEAUti

-Although time trees (e.g. birth-death, coalescent) may be preferrable over substitution trees on most biological datasets, if you are interested in using the unconstrained gamma-length midpoint (GM) tree prior, follow the steps below.
+Although time trees (e.g. birth-death, coalescent) may be preferrable over substitution trees in many biological datasets, if you are interested in using the unconstrained gamma-length midpoint (GM) tree prior, follow the steps below.
 This may serve as a useful null hypothesis to test whether time trees are indeed appropriate.
 In this tree prior, branch lengths are independently sampled from a gamma distribution.
 The tree is rooted using a Bayesian extension of the midpoint method.